neridev/calc-school-marks/README.md

-# Calc school marks
+# Calc school grades
-Tool for calculating of school marks
+Tool for calculating of school grades